Thirunadhikkara Cave Temple

-According to the legends, this rock-cut chamber was made in the 7th century AD by Jain ascetic named Veeranandi who came here from Thirunarunkondai Melappalli.
+According to the legends, this rock-cut chamber was made in the 7th century AD by a Jain ascetic named Veeranandi who came here from Thirunarunkondai Melappalli.

-Cave is made in the large, oblique wall of the cliff and is ascended by a flight of some 60 stone-cut steps.
+The cave is made in the large, oblique wall of the cliff and is ascended by a flight of some 60 stone-cut steps.
 The rock-cut temple itself is small, the facade has two columns and two pilasters.
-Nowadays, to prevent the vandalism, the entrance is closed behind bars.
+Nowadays, to prevent vandalism, the entrance is closed behind bars.

-Jains were here until around the 9th century AD when the cave was taken over by Hindu.
+Jains were here until around the 9th century AD when the cave was taken over by Hindus.

 In the 9th – 10th c.
 AD cave was decorated with paintings.
 Hindu painters first sketched outlines and then colored powders were sprinkled.

 Now only hazy outlines of once beautiful frescoes remain.
 Drawings are considered to represent perfect early examples of typical Kerala (earlier this cave was located in Kerala) style which later has been applied in numerous temples and palaces.
 At the same time drawings resemble the famous drawings in Sittanavasal Cave.

 Paintings illustrate scenes from the stories of the Ramayana and Mahabharata.
 Among the other figures here are seen Shiva, Parvati, and Ganapathi.
 The technique of drawing resembles Buddhist tradition.

-Cave contains 11 stone edicts, relating to Sadhaya festival of the Imperial Cholas in the 11th century AD.
+The cave contains 11 stone edicts, relating to the Sadhaya festival of the Imperial Cholas in the 11th century AD.
 Here have been found also inscriptions on copper plates from the 9th century – back then here ruled Venad king.

 The presiding deity of the temple is Thiru Nanthikeswarar.
 To the south, there is located active temple built in later times.